Grandma's Boy (2006 film): Critical reception

 On Rotten Tomatoes, Grandma's Boy has an approval rating of 15% based on reviews from 60 critics, with an average rating of 3.60/10.
 The site's consensus states: "A gross-out comedy that's more gross than comedic, Grandma's Boy is lazy and unrewarding."
 Metacritic reports a 33 out of 100 rating based on 15 critics, indicating "generally unfavorable" reviews.
 Audience polling company CinemaScore reported that the average grade cinema audiences gave the film was a "B" on an A+ to F scale.

 Ronnie Scheib of Variety magazine wrote: "Even Sandler diehards may pass on this mostly derivative paean to compulsive computer geekdom and male sexual dysfunction."

 Accolades

 The film won several honors in High Times 2006 Stony Awards, including "Best Stoner Movie", "Best Actor in a Movie" (Allen Covert), and "Best Pot Scene in a Movie".

 Home media

-The film was released on DVD on May 9, 2006, by 20th Century Fox Home Entertainment, with theatrical (94 minutes) and unrated (95 minutes) versions.
+Grandma's Boy was released on DVD on May 9, 2006, by 20th Century Fox Home Entertainment, with both the theatrical (94 minutes) and unrated (95 minutes) versions.
 The film grossed $35 million in DVD sales in the United States, plus more for rentals and television revenue.

-In a December 2022 interview with the Stiff Socks podcast, Nick Swardson tells of he and Adam Sandler meeting the then-CEO of Blockbuster in the late 2010s, who told them that Grandma's Boy was "one of their most stolen movies of all time, because nobody ... returned the movie, EVER!"
+In a December 2022 interview with the Stiff Socks podcast, Nick Swardson tells of he and Adam Sandler meeting the then-CEO of Blockbuster in the late 2010s, who told them that Grandma's Boy was "one of their most stolen movies of all time, because nobody ... returned the movie, EVER!".

 Soundtrack

-The soundtrack includes tracks of film dialogue between the musical tracks.
+The soundtrack includes tracks of the film's dialogue between the musical tracks.